oracle-livelabs/converged/obaas/microtx/microtx.md

   TODO now implement the business logic - probably need to do the util class first ..

-## Task 5: Create LRA utility methods
+## Task 5: Create an Account/Transfer Data Access Object

-TODO
+The Data Access Object pattern is considered a best practice and it allows separation of business logic from the persistence layer.
+In this task, you will create an Account Data Access Object (DAO) that hides the complexity of the persitence layer logic from the business layer services.
+Additionally, it establishes methods that can be reused by each business layer service that needs to operate on accounts - in this lab there will be two such services - deposit and withdraw.

+1. Create the DAO class

-Create a new Java file called `LRAUtils.java` in `src/main/java/com/example/accounts/services`.
-This class will contain common utility methods that are needed by multiple partipants.
+   Create a new Java file called `AccountTransferDAO.java` in `src/main/java/com/example/accounts/services`.
+This class will contain common data access methods that are needed by multiple partipants.
 You will implement this class using the singleton pattern so that there will only be one instance of this class.

    Here is the code to set up the class and implement the singleton pattern:

     ```java
     <copy>package com.example.accounts.services;